-Fiscal Note: Requested on January 13, 2004.
+Fiscal Note: Available on original bill.

-Effective Date of Substitute Bill: The bill contains an emergency clause and takes effect immediately, except for sections 6 and 9, which are contingent.
+Effective Date: The bill contains an emergency clause and takes effect immediately.

-Testimony For: This is a different situation than those that the semiconductor and aerospace industries were facing last year.
+Testimony For: (Technology, Telecommunications & Energy) This is a different situation than those that the semiconductor and aerospace industries were facing last year.
 The aluminum industry is struggling right now, through no fault of their own.
 There has been a great deal of sacrifice among the companies and the workers.
 Alcoa has been an important part of the communities in Bellingham and Wenatchee.
 We don't want to see these jobs go away.
 This is a temporary tax reduction to get the industry through to 2006 when electricity prices are expected to moderate.
 It is our decision to make, whether to keep the aluminum industry in the state.